Cal Poly Pomona vs. Cal Poly SLO: Which College is Right for You?

 - Want to commute to class from home, either to save money on housing or to have a full college experience not far away from home.

-Cal Poly is especially strong for students who:
+Cal Poly SLO is especially strong for students who:

-- Want a college experience with a true college town, the San Luis Obispo area has restaurants, shops, and activities galore all while maintaining a tight sense of community that students love to call home.
+- Want a traditional college experience in a true college town—the San Luis Obispo area has restaurants, shops, and activities galore, all while maintaining a tight sense of community that students love to call home.

 - Hope to study abroad at some point over the course of their education, with 23% of students choosing to do so.